agsight

 Agsight's notification screen showing the most urgent priorities, including a wildfire smoke taint risk.

-Effortless irrigation
+effortless irrigation

 Many farmers told me they wasted time and water because they had no way of knowing which sections of their fields actually needed moisture as weather and crop needs changed week to week.
 So I designed a system where growers let Agsight interpret that data by analyzing seasonal patterns, crop type, and weather forecasts.
 Instead of sticking to static irrigation plans, farmers can now get real-time, field-specific recommendations.